twebr/nbility-model-github/GUIDELINES.md

 ## Naming convention

-Naming conventions (every object on a certain level of abstraction has a unique name.
+Naming conventions (every element on a certain level of abstraction has a unique name that can be understood by outsiders.
 * The naming convention for a capabiliy is: <noun + verb>.
     * Every capability can be preceded by: 'a grid operator can' <noun+verb>.
     * The noun in the name of the capability is mostly the business object managed by that capability.